tbrowder/Opt-Handler/README.md

   * Automatic error checking

-  * Easier to use than Raku native option handling
+And it's easier to set up and use than Raku native option handling.